How to derive the number pi = π = 3.1415926...

 2 × π × r and π × r2

 Take any piece of string.
-Use a ruler to measure the length of the string in inches or centimeters or any units you want
+Use a ruler to measure the length of the string in inches, centimeters or any units you want.

-Write down the length of the string on a piece of paper.
+Write down the length of the string you just measured on a piece of paper.

-This length is also the perimeter or circumference of the circle after you make a circle with the string
+The length of the string is also the perimeter or circumference of the circle after you make a circle with the string.

 Now play with the string until you make a circle with it.
 Then, use a ruler to measure the diameter of the circle.

-Write down the length of the diameter on a piece of paper.
+Write down the length of the diameter you just on a piece of paper as well.

 Do a ratio

 of the circumference to the diameter.
 In other words, divide the length of the string by the diameter.

 You should find something very close to 3.1415926.

 The piece of string you see on the picture above has a length of about 22 inches and I found a diameter of 7 inches.
 22 divided by 7 is equal to 3.142857143.